 Applicants must be registered veterinary nurses.
 The amount of credits that you will receive for your current qualification will depend on the route in which you qualified.

 All potential applicants will attend an informal interview where full guidance will be provided as to how many credits your qualification will be awarded.
 If you would like to discuss the programme before applying please contact Dave Smith, Programme Leader at Edinburgh Napier University on 0131 455 5644 or email firstname.lastname@example.org.

-More information regarding fees can be found on the Edinburgh Napier University website.
+More information regarding fees can be obtained from Edinburgh Napier University.